betsalel-williamson/interview-timer/.work-items/multi-timer/task.md

-# Multi-Timer Implementation Tasks
+# Interview Timer Implementation Tasks

 ## Task Overview

-This document breaks down the implementation of the multi-timer web application into sequential, ACID-compliant tasks that can be completed incrementally while maintaining a working application at each step.
+This document breaks down the implementation of the Interview Timer web application into sequential, ACID-compliant tasks that can be completed incrementally while maintaining a working application at each step.

 ## Task Sequence